Kyllingene/rssg/README.md

 *NOTE*: Filter outfiles are stored in the `temp` directory during generation, with unique directory names.
 This is irrelevant for site development.

+Filters can also omit the `outfile` property.
+Filters like this do not output any information; as far as the other filters are concerned, they never existed.
+It is possible for such a filter to directly mutate the output from a previous filter, but this is inadvisable.
+These filters are intended for things like logging and generating sitemaps.

 ### Templates